sourcegraph/handbook/content/product/index.md

 ## Team

-The product team is newly growing, and consists of all product managers and product designers on the team.
-We will consider splitting into separate teams only when size necessitates it.
+The product team consists of the product managers, product designers, and technical writers on the team.

 ### Members